UNCLASSIFIED (U)

 11 FAM 815.7 Rescheduled Meetings

 When it is not feasible to hold an advisory committee meeting on the date that has been announced, such meeting may rescheduled for a later date by publishing a notice in the Federal Register.
-The notice must be published at least 15 days before the new date for the meeting.
+The notice must be submitted to the Federal Register Liaison (copying the CMO) no later than 30 calendar days before the new date for the meeting.

 11 FAM 815.8 Minutes

 a.
-The Designated Federal Officer (DFO) of the advisory committee keeps detailed minutes of each advisory committee meeting.
+The DFO of the advisory committee keeps detailed minutes of each advisory committee meeting.

 b.
 The minutes for an open meeting must at a minimum cover the following items:

-(1) The time and place of the meeting;
+(1) The time, date, and place of the meeting;

 (2) A listing of advisory committee members and staff and agency employees present at the meeting;